nyarly/Simplecov-Vim/README.md

     :so coverage.vim

 And you should see nice marks in the left column for coverage.
 Green >> are covered lines, and red :( are uncovered.

+If you wish to have the coverage markers updated on each file save, run the following command in Vim:

+    :CoverageAutoSourcing

 ## Notes